tanakachimhande/image-generator/README.md

 # image-generator

-This is a website that generates desired images through the use of unsplash API
+This Web app was developed as a result of a problem I been facing when in need of free images.
+As a result, I stumbled upon unsplash website which offers free images for everyone including developers.
+However, the download process I never liked it and decided to develop this web app that consumes unsplah API for the images I want through search.

 # Languages Used: